-Undertakings for Collective Investments in Transferrable Securities (“UCITS”) are a type of investment fund, suitable for Blockchain projects looking to market their security crypto assets to a wide range of European retail investors through a medium that is regulated by the Laws of Cyprus in accordance with the European Directives.
-Because of the extensive regulations, surrounding their licensing and operations, they are regarded as trustworthy by regulators at an international level.
+Undertakings for Collective Investments in Transferable Securities (“UCITS”) are a type of investment fund, suitable for Blockchain projects looking to market their security crypto assets to a wide range of European retail investors through a medium that is regulated by the Laws of Cyprus in accordance with the European Directives.
+Because of the extensive regulations, surrounding their license and operations, they are regarded as trustworthy by regulators at an international level.

 What are UCITs?

 UCITS are undertakings which have as their only objective the collective investment of capital raised from the public in transferable securities and/or other liquid financial instruments set by the Law regulating Open-Ended Undertakings for Investment in Transferable Securities.
 The definition of transferable securities is provided by the Markets in Financial Instruments Directive II and within its scope fall most crypto assets that are securities.
 Under the Law, UCITs operate on the principle of risk spreading and they can be redeemed or repurchased at the request of the investor, directly or indirectly, out of the undertaking’s assets.

 Under Cyprus Law, UCITS may be created by a contractual instrument as a Common Fund or by the incorporation of a Cyprus company as a Variable Capital Investment Company, see their main features below.